LASIK Surgery: Permanent Vision Correction as a Prep

-In a disaster scenario, though, bad vision could be a terrible handicap.
+In a disaster scenario, bad vision could be an incredibly dangerous handicap.
 What if something happened to your glasses?
-What if you lost a contact or had no solution to rinse them?
+What if you lost a contact lens or had no solution to rinse them?
 Would you be able to function without vision correction?
 Have you ever stopped to consider how impaired you’d be?
 Could you shoot, evade, hunt, or defend yourself?
 How would you ever replace these items?

-I coughed up the most money I’ve ever spent on a prep this Christmas and had Lasik surgery.
-For the first time since kindergarten, my vision is 20/20.
+I coughed up the most money I’ve ever spent on a prep in 2014 and had Lasik surgery.
+For the first time since kindergarten, my vision was better than 20/20.
 It’s the best money I’ve ever spent.
-Not a morning has begun since the surgery during which I don’t feel around for my glasses, stop and realize I don’t need them, then start the day with a smile.
+I had been wearing vision correction since the age of 7 and it took me a full year after the surgery to stop feeling around for my glasses on the nightstand.

 Choosing a Surgeon

 The first step to having Lasik surgery is to choose an ophthalmologist.

 I advise great caution here.
 This is your vision we’re talking about.
 It’s rare, but negative side effects can occur – things like dry eye, poor night vision, detached corneas, and even blindness.
 Don’t go to the cheapest doctor for this.
 Go to the best one.
 Seek a surgeon with a great reputation who does nothing but Lasik, day in and day out.
 Save up your money for a little while longer and go to the very best doctor you can find.